As always, the health and safety of our Central District team and customers is our top priority.

 Central District implements environmental regulatory programs concerning air, water, waste, wetlands and state lands.
 The district's primary functions are permitting, compliance assistance, outreach and enforcement.

-Aaron has been with the Central District for 18 years and has served in many positions, including Environmental Specialist I, doing permitting in the Submerged Lands & Environmental Resource Coordination program, Environmental Manager, and most recently as the Central District Assistant Director.
+Aaron has been with the Central District for more than 20 years and has served in many positions, including Environmental Specialist I, issuing permits in the Submerged Lands & Environmental Resource Coordination program, Environmental Manager, and as the Central District Assistant Director.
 Aaron was honored with a DEP Star Award and was recognized for building regulatory partnership initiatives and serving the residents of Florida.

 Prior to his work with the department, Aaron worked with the Environmental Protection Agency (EPA) in the Oil Spill SPCC Compliance program where he assisted with cleanup efforts, including monitoring, research, analysis, and recommendations.
 Aaron is a graduate of the Florida Institute of Technology, where he earned degrees in Biological Oceanography and Chemical Oceanography.